-Our strong adult-to-child ratio and Key Person system, which operates throughout Nursery and Reception, enable us to develop an excellent knowledge of each child as a person and as a learner in order to best support them to become happy, confident and engaged learners: ready to progress and fulfil their maximum potential.
+Our strong adult-to-child ratio and Key Person system, which operates throughout Pre-School and Reception, enable us to develop an excellent knowledge of each child as a person and as a learner in order to best support them to become happy, confident and engaged learners: ready to progress and fulfil their maximum potential.
 It also allows us to work very closely with parents and families to communicate, support and nurture children’s learning and personal development.
 We actively promote parental involvement through reading at home, home-school communication books, home learning tasks, regular meetings and the opportunity to share and contribute to children’s Learning Journals as children’s first educators, secure in the knowledge that learning does not only happen at school.

 Children’s first experiences of schooling and education are so important in shaping the rest of their education and of their lives, and here at Hartlebury we work hard to ensure that these experiences are exciting, engaging and positive in order to give our children both roots and wings.

 We explore, we investigate, we talk, we perform, we get messy, we work together, we build, we create, we practise, we have fun, we laugh, we care for each other… and so much more!

 - Places are intended for children moving to our Reception Class and priority will be given to children in the year before they start School.